RIPA Policy and Guidance

 15.5 The authorising officer must also take into account the risk of ‘collateral intrusion’, for example, intrusion on, or interference with, the privacy of persons other than the subject of the investigation.
 The application must include an assessment of any risk of collateral intrusion for this purpose.
 Steps must be taken to avoid unnecessary collateral intrusion and minimise any necessary intrusion.

-15.6 Those carrying out the investigation must inform the authorising officer of any unexpected interference with the privacy of individuals who are not covered by the authorisation, as soon as these become apparent.
+15.6 Those carrying out the investigation must inform the Authorising Officer of any unexpected interference with the privacy of individuals who are not covered by the authorisation, as soon as these become apparent.
 When such collateral intrusion is unavoidable, the activities may still be authorised provided this intrusion is considered proportionate to what is sought to be achieved.
 The same considerations in respect of proportionality outlined above apply to the assessment of collateral intrusion.

 15.7 The Authorising Officer should also fully understand the capabilities and sensitivity levels of any equipment being used to carry out directed surveillance so as to properly assess the risk of collateral intrusion in surveillance techniques.